gndpwnd/archive-frontend/content/posts/Free_speech_is_more_than_just_a_freedom.md

 ---
-title: "Free Speech Is More Than Just A Freedom.Mp4"
+title: "Free Speech Is More Than Just A Freedom"
 date: "2022-07-01"
 description: "jp short"
 tags: [